ThinkDataEd/curriculum/docs/unit1/lesson9.md

     The “center” of a distribution is a deliberately vague term, but it is one way to answer the subjective question "what is a typical value?"
 The center could be the perceived balancing point or the value that approximately cuts the area of the distribution in half.

+!!! warning "Optional: Advanced Preparation Needed"
+    Watch [this video](https://www.youtube.com/embed/N-CkhD33IxE) to learn how to collect data in real time!
+You may consider using this tool for steps 12-13 in this lesson.

 ###**Lesson:**
 1. **<u>Food Habits Campaign Data Collection Monitoring:</u>**